Complete Fusion for Stateful Streams: Equational Theory of Stateful Streams and Fusion as Normalization-by-Evaluation: Theory of Stateful Streams: Normal Forms of Stream Pipelines

 \subsection{Formalization}

 The equational laws~-- the main theoretical contribution~-- have been mechanically proven in Agda, as described in this section.

-First, however, we have to mention a `lightweight' formalization: the OCaml file \url{derivation.ml} in the \strymonas\ repository.
+First, however, we have to mention a `lightweight' formalization: the OCaml file \nolinkurl{derivation.ml} in the \strymonas\ repository.
 It demonstrates that all of Fig.\ref{f:API} API is indeed implementable in terms of the Core API, Fig.~\ref{f:stateful-API}, and the latter in terms of $S_{AZ}$, Fig.~\ref{f:stateful-semantics}~-- spot-checking them on sample inputs.
 The file also does sanity checking of equational laws (type preservation).
 In our formal development in \S\ref{s:derivation} we take isomorphic states to be equal, as common in mathematics.
 In programming and mechanization, however, isomorphisms must be marked explicitly.
 Therefore, the Core API has an extra operation \begin{code} val adjust : (('z1 -> 'z2) * ('z2 -> 'z1)) -> ('a,'z1) stream -> ('a,'z2) stream \end{code} where the first argument is a bijection: a pair of a mapping and its inverse.

-The file \url{Derivation.agda} in the repository recasts \url{derivation.ml} in Agda, proving that equational laws are not just type preserving but are in fact equivalences.
-It begins by formalizing the basic interface of stream operations Fig.~\ref{f:stateful-API} (denoted as |stream2| in \url{derivation.ml} and |Stream$_2$| in \url{Derivation.agda}), co-inductively defining $S_{AZ}$ (called |StStream|) and demonstrating it implements the core API.
+The file \nolinkurl{Derivation.agda} in the repository\footnote{ \url{https://github.com/strymonas/strymonas-ocaml/tree/main/lib/Derivation.agda}} recasts \nolinkurl{derivation.ml} in Agda, proving that equational laws are not just type preserving but are in fact equivalences.
+It begins by formalizing the basic interface of stream operations Fig.~\ref{f:stateful-API} (denoted as |stream2| in \nolinkurl{derivation.ml} and |Stream$_2$| in \nolinkurl{Derivation.agda}), co-inductively defining $S_{AZ}$ (called |StStream|) and demonstrating it implements the core API.
 In effect, the Agda code transcribes Fig.\ref{f:stateful-semantics}~-- verifying, at the same time, that the definitions are productive and well-founded.
 We rely on Agda's support for inductive families, coinduction, and guarded recursion (the |--guardedness| flag).

 The Agda development then defines Strong and Weak stream equivalences and proves they are indeed equivalence relations and form a Setoid.
 The largest part of Agda development is demonstrating that equational laws in Fig.\ref{f:equations} (including linearization: Prop.\ref{t:linearization}) are stream equivalences.